SpiraMira/HybridMode-Public/README.md

  **Please READ this entire page carefully before proceeding.**

-**NEW**: Version v1.2 compatible with the official 10.14.1 Mojave are released from [here](https://github.com/SpiraMira/HybridMode-Public/releases)
+**NEW**: Version v1.2 compatible with the official 10.14.1 Mojave are available [here](https://github.com/SpiraMira/HybridMode-Public/releases/latest)

-**NOTE**: Release v1.1 [here](https://github.com/SpiraMira/HybridMode-Public/releases) has full 32 bit support so they are now Universal "fat" binaries.
-Enjoy (Added a Light Mode screenshot of Steam as proof)
+**NOTE**: Release v1.1 [here](https://github.com/SpiraMira/HybridMode-Public/releases) is available for Mojave GM only.

 **NOTE**: scripted installs are still in development.
 For the moment, the official latest binaries can be found in [Releases](https://github.com/SpiraMira/HybridMode-Public/releases).
 See below for manual installation instructions (all pretty straightforward once you understand the workflow)